-While the image is displayed on the LCD monitor, you can press the <@> button to set the AF mode, white balance, Picture Style, Auto Lighting Optimizer, image-recording quality (for still photos), movie-recording size, movie digital zoom, and video snapshots.
+While the movie image is displayed on the LCD monitor, you can press the button to enable the following to be set: AF mode, white balance, Picture Style, and Auto Lighting Optimizer.

-Press the button. (७10)
+Press the button. (₫10)

-- ▶ The functions settable with Quick Control will appear on the left of the screen. - If the AF mode is <#@dd>, the AF point will also be displayed.
+- The functions settable with Quick Control will appear on the left of the screen. - If the AF mode is < AF (IIII) >, the AF point will also be displayed.